polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 ## Tracking experiments running outside Polyaxon

-In order to track experiment running outside of Polyaxon, the user must configure client.
+In order to track experiment running outside of Polyaxon, the user must configure a client.

 ```python
 from polyaxon_client.client import PolyaxonClient